-**To be clear: The pace of this project is and will be unstable – I am not a kept man or a bored househusband, and I am balancing this labor of love with working a full-time job and (somehow) producing a doctoral dissertation on Italo Calvino, Jorge Luis Borges and theoretical physics.
-I will not rush myself to meet some unreal deadline – if any particular entry requires weeks of planning and work, then so be it.
-My end results will be better researched and more accurate for it.
+**To be clear: The pace of this project is and will be unstable.
+I will not rush myself to meet some illusory deadline – if any particular entry requires weeks or months of planning and work, then so be it.
+My results will be better-researched and more accurate for it.

 2) I will choose which dishes to cook based on my ability to procure authentic, traditional ingredients (either in person or through mail-order).
 If I can’t find it, I won’t make it.
 NO substitutions.

 3) I will publicly document my research to the best of my ability.